OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ### Dynamic Analysis

 Navigate to an application screen that displays sensitive information, such as a username, an email address, or account details.
 Background the application by hitting the Home button on your iOS device.
-Connect to the iOS device and navigate to the following directory (which may be different for iOS versions below 8.0):
+Connect to the iOS device and navigate to the following directory (which may be different for iOS versions below 14.2):

+`/var/mobile/Containers/Data/Application/$APP_ID/Library/SplashBoard/Snapshots/sceneID:$APP_NAME-default/`

+Older iOS versions may store the auto-generated screenshots under:

 `/var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/`